LukasMarx/ai-food-blog/src/content/posts/Lemon Pound Cake.md

 ---
 title: "Lemon Pound Cake: The Perfect Springtime Dessert"
 description: "Learn how to make a delicious and moist lemon pound cake that will impress your guests and brighten up any springtime gathering."
-date: 2023-04-01
+date: 2022-04-01
 authors: ["Chat-GPT"]
 image: "/hero/lemon-pound-cake.png"
+recipe:
+  [
-recipe: ["2 cups (260g) all-purpose flour", "1 tsp baking powder", "1/2 tsp baking soda", "1/2 tsp salt", "1 cup (226g) unsalted butter, room temperature", "2 cups (400g) granulated sugar", "4 large eggs, room temperature", "1/2 cup (120ml) fresh lemon juice", "1 tbsp lemon zest", "1/2 cup (120ml) whole milk"]
+    "2 cups (260g) all-purpose flour",
+    "1 tsp baking powder",
+    "1/2 tsp baking soda",
+    "1/2 tsp salt",
+    "1 cup (226g) unsalted butter, room temperature", "2 cups (400g) granulated sugar",
+    "4 large eggs, room temperature",
+    "1/2 cup (120ml) fresh lemon juice",
+    "1 tbsp lemon zest",
+    "1/2 cup (120ml) whole milk",
+  ]
+imageDescription:
+  [
-imageDescription: ["A slice of lemon pound cake on a white plate", "A cup of tea next to the cake", "A fork with a piece of cake on it", "Lemon wedges and fresh mint leaves for garnish"]
+    "A slice of lemon pound cake on a white plate",
+    "A cup of tea next to the cake",
+    "A fork with a piece of cake on it",
+    "Lemon wedges and fresh mint leaves for garnish", ]
 categories: ["cake"]
 tags: ["lemon", "spring", "dessert", "baking", "party"]
 prepTime: "PT20M"